Qumulo/docs/administrator-guide/qumulo-core/shift-to-s3.md

 ## Using the Qumulo Web UI to Copy Files and Manage Relationships
-This section describes how you can use the Qumulo Web UI 3.2.5 (and higher) to copy files from a Qumulo cluster to Amazon S3, review Shift relationship details, stop a running copy job, repeat a completed copy job, and delete a relationship.
+This section describes how to use the Qumulo Web UI 3.2.5 (and higher) to copy files from a Qumulo cluster to Amazon S3, review Shift relationship details, stop a running copy job, repeat a completed copy job, and delete a relationship.

 ### To Copy Files to Amazon S3
 1. Log in to Qumulo Core.